abdelalielbahloul/most-github-repos/project-README.md

 # most-github-repos
-> This project list the most Github repos filtered by stars, forks and updated that were created until a    choosen date.
+> This project list the most Github repos filtered by stars, forks and updated that were created from a    choosen date.
 We'll fetching the sorted JSON data directly from the Github API

 ## Libraries and Tools
 This Project is created using :